fikunmi-ap/solana-improvement-documents/LRUCache.md

 of such a mechanism are debatable.
 Although, there are no known drawbacks.

 3. Excluding high priority fees.
-Excluding high priority fees and all associated data and methods was considered but it gives users and developers more expressiveness without running into the same problems that the mechanism originally intended to tackle--an unbounded bid space.
+Excluding high priority fees and all associated data and methods was considered, but it gives users and developers more expressiveness without running into the same problems that the mechanism originally intended to tackle -- an unbounded bid space.

 4. Doing Nothing.
 Users will continue to overbid and the UX will be subpar.